‘Tales From The Crypt’ Is One Of The Most Poorly Managed Licenses Currently On The Market [Opinion]

 Started as a horror anthology comic book series in 1950 by William Gaines and Al Feldstein, it inspired a generation of authors, artists, and filmmakers, including Stephen King, Richard Donner, and George Romero.

-Submitted as evidence are Creepshow, the 1982 horror anthology film from King and Romero, and, obviously, the HBO hit series of the 1990s.
+Submitted as evidence are Creepshow, the 1982 horror anthology film from King and Romero, and obviously, the HBO hit series of the 1990s.

 On 4/19/1996 @HBO aired the Tales from the Crypt episode “Fatal Caper” w/Bob Hoskins and Natasha Richardson! pic.twitter.com/siaMQOErWn